 Applications will only be accepted from individuals who hold a bachelor’s or higher degree in atmospheric science or meteorology (or the equivalent) from an accredited college/university.
 Individuals who do not have a degree in atmospheric science or meteorology must have completed the following degree equivalent coursework:

 Whenever possible and where appropriate, course requirements should include components that utilize modern computer and instrumentation labs and facilities.
+Please keep in mind that some schools may require pre-requisite courses prior to enrolling in the above coursework.

 Applicants must pass a “closed book”, qualifying examination to demonstrate knowledge of general meteorology.
 A test of 100 multiple choice and true/false questions will be administered remotely by PSI/LaserGrade through an online proctored environment.
 Applicants must have a grade of 75 or higher in order to pass the written exam.
 You will receive information on how to register for the exam once you apply.
 Please note that you will be unable to register for the exam through PSI/LaserGrade until you submit a CBM application and receive an acknowledgment letter from AMS.
 If you would like to retake the test, please contact AMS Headquarters before you re-register at PSI/LaserGrade.